IBUNHABIBU/catalogue_of_recipes/README.md

 ## Acknowledgments
-Credits go to  <!--Mr Christian Ceamatu who helped me when I'm stuck. -->
-all my standup team for their help.
+Credits go to ***Mr Eric Mbouwe** who helped me when I'm stuck. all my standup team for their help.

 - The [The MealDb API](https://www.themealdb.com/api.php) api for using their api for free
+- All TSE that review my project
+- All those helped me to resolve bugs

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->